Weetslade Relays

 All entrants and supporters can expect to enjoy a good night’s racing.
 It was the first relay event in the country where each club is required to select teams of three which must include at least one veteran and at least one lady.
 Each leg consists of approximately 2.65 miles on a traffic-free, single lap, multi-terrain course.
 The course always receives favourable comments from runners.
 It includes a hill at halfway with a thirty metre climb.
 There are spectacular views over Tyneside for those who still notice such things after running up a hill.

-A map of the course is shown below (click for interactive map):
+A map of the course is shown below (click on the image for interactive map).
+Map also available on MapMyRun.

 There are cash prizes for fastest teams and individuals, and novelty prize bags which are given to randomly selected teams at the end of the evening.